BobyMCbobs/nextcloud-docker-nginx-reverse-proxy/README.md

 2. Find and install the OnlyOffice or CollaboraOnline connectors

 ### Background jobs
+Edit `crontab_root` replace the domain placeholder with what your Nextcloud instance will be running on.
 Important: make sure `crontab_root` is owned by `root:root` before launching the `cron` container.
 1. set up a cronjob to run background jobs: (for some reason the docker container provided doesn't support background jobs via cron)
   1.1.
 Log into an Admin user in Nextcloud